Local heights on hyperelliptic curves and quadratic Chabauty: Introduction

 \section{Introduction}

 Smooth projective curves over the rational numbers $X/\bQ$ provide a rich terrain for exploring diophantine questions.
-The quadratic Chabauty method has emerged as a powerful $p$-adic technique for computing the set of rational points $X(\bQ)$ on curves of genus $g > 1$ with Jacobian $J$.
-This method, introduced in \cite{QCI,QCII}, applies when the Mordell--Weil rank of $J(\bQ)$ equals $g$ and there is a non-trivial trace zero correspondence $Z \subset X\times X$ invariant under the Rosati involution.
-Quadratic Chabauty leverages $p$-adic height functions to determine a finite, computable set of $p$-adic points containing $X(\bQ)$.
-Combined with the Mordell--Weil sieve, quadratic Chabauty often succeeds in determining $X(\bQ)$ \cite{QCCartan,examplesandalg}.
+The quadratic Chabauty method has emerged as a powerful $p$-adic technique for computing the set of rational points $X(\bQ)$ on curves of genus $g > 1$ with Jacobian $J$ \cite{QCCartan,AdzagaAtkinLehner,examplesandalg,AdzagaAtkinLehner456}.
+This method, introduced in \cite{QCI,QCII}, extends the Chabauty--Coleman method \cite{Chabauty,EffectiveChab,McCallumPoonen}.
+It applies when certain conditions are satisfied, including that the Picard number $\rho_J$ of $J$ is at least $2$ and that the Mordell--Weil rank $r$ of $J(\bQ)$ is less than $g + \rho$.

+However, algorithmic computations of rational points using the quadratic Chabauty method have been limited to curves with potentially good reduction at every prime, curves whose special fibre at primes of bad reduction consists of a unique irreducible component: more generally, examples where the dual graph of the curve has a particularly simple shape (e.g. see \cite[Section~5]{examplesandalg}).
+Additionally, in the special case of genus 2 curves whose Jacobian is a product of elliptic curves the rational points can be algorithmically computed by reducing the problem to computing on the elliptic curve factors \cite{QCI,Bianchi(bi)elliptic,OanaFrancesca} This restriction on the reducation type or dual graph of $X$ arises from an inability to compute an arithmetic invariant, namely the values attained by the \emph{local height functions} for the primes $\ell \neq p$.

+We provide an algorithm to compute the local height function for hyperelliptic curves at odd primes, and therefore extend the applicability of quadratic Chabauty significantly.
+As an application, we carry out the first quadratic Chabauty computation on a curve with more than one prime $\ell \neq p$ with non-trivial local heights (outside of the bielliptic case), showing the following theorem. \begin{ithm}[cf. \S \ref{sec:QC}] There are precisely $10$ rational points on the curve $X: y^2 = x^6 + 18/5x^4 + 6/5x^3 + 9/5x^2 + 6/5x + 1/5$. \end{ithm} Furthermore, the techniques we develop here give a road map for computing local heights on non-hyperelliptic curves $X$: the only step of our algorithm that does not generalize is the computation of a suitable analytic covering of $X$.
+There has been promising recent progress on this step in \cite{Helminck:semistableModels,Ossen:2023SemistableReductionParticular,Ossen:semistableReduction}.

-The global $p$-adic height $h$ with respect to $Z$ can be expressed as a sum of local heights $h = \sum_{\ell \text{ prime}} h_\ell$.
-When $\ell \neq p$ is a prime of potentially good reduction for $X$, the local height $h_\ell$ vanishes.
-The local height at $p$ is a locally analytic function, and while there exist established algorithms and implementations for computing $h_p$ \cite{BalaBesserIMRN,MuellerGajovic,QCCartan}, the situation for the local height at $\ell \neq p$ stands in stark contrast.
+The central object in quadratic Chabauty is a Nekov\'a\u{r} $p$-adic height function $h_Z$, which depends on a choice of trace zero correspondence $Z \subset X\times X$ invariant under the Rosati involution.
+The global $p$-adic height function $h_Z$ can be expressed as a sum of local height functions $h_Z = \sum_{\ell \text{ prime}} h_{Z,\ell}$.
+When $\ell \neq p$ is a prime of potentially good reduction for $X$, the local height function $h_{Z,\ell}$ vanishes.
+The local height at $p$ is a locally analytic function, and while there exist established algorithms and implementations for computing $h_{Z,p}$ \cite{QCCartan}, the situation for the local height $h_{Z,\ell}$ at $\ell \neq p$ stands in stark contrast.